boleknowak/cities-api/README.md

 ## License

-The Cities-API is open-sourced software licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+The GeoAPI is open-sourced software licensed under the [MIT license](https://choosealicense.com/licenses/mit/).

 PS.
 This is my first project in Golang, so please be kind. :)